jao11/XMIMSIM/User-guide.md

 ![Running the simulation](../wiki/figures/14calculating.png)

 The first and the third progress bars will in many cases display a message that the Solid angle grid and the Escape peak ratios were loaded from file: this indicates that a simulation with similar parameters was performed before and that the relevant data was written to a file, leading to a huge increase in speed.
+It is possible that some red text appears during a run, particularly with reference to Solid angle and Escape ratio HDF5 files being outdated.
+This only happens when you are running a new version of XMI-MSIM that introduced a new format for these files: the old files are deleted and new ones will be created and used from then onwards.

 After the simulation, assuming everything went fine, the XMSO outputfile as defined in the [General section](#general) will be loaded and its contents displayed on the Results page.